Culture of Maharashtra: Overview

 Around 80% of Maharashtrians are Hindu, and there are significant Muslim, Christian and Buddhist minorities.
 The Maharashtrian culture consists of people from all a vast majority of religions.
 Due to it being huge areawise, many sub-regional cultures also exist in Maharashtra.
 The sub region of Vidarbha, was earlier a part of Central Provinces and Berar, hence it has that influence upon its culture.
 There are many temples in Maharashtra, some of which are thousands of years old.
 These temples are constructed in a fusion of architectural styles borrowed from North and South India.
 The temples also blend themes from Hindu, Buddhist and Jain cultures.
 The temple of Lord Vitthal at Pandharpur is the most important temple for the Varkari sect.
 Other important religious places are the Ashtavinayaka temples of Lord Ganesha, Bhimashankar which is one of the Jyotirling (12 important Lord Shiva temples).

 Near Aurangabad are UNESCO World Heritage Sites and famous tourist attractions.
 Mughal architecture can be seen in the tomb of the wife of Aurangzeb called Bibi Ka Maqbara located at Aurangabad.
 Mumbai is the capital of Maharashtra and has humid climate throughout the year.
-The Gateway Of India, Chhatrapati Shivaji Maharaj Terminus, Shaniwar Wada, Agakhan Palace and Deekshabhoomi are some of the historical monuments.
+The Gateway of India, Chhatrapati Shivaji Maharaj Terminus, Shaniwar Wada, Aga Khan Palace, and Deekshabhoomi are some of the historical monuments.

 Maharashtra has a large number of hill, land and sea forts.
 Forts have played an important role in the history of Maharashtra since the time of the Chhatrapati Shivaji Maharaj.
 Some of the important forts in Maharashtra are Shivneri, Raigad, Vijaydurg, Pratapgad, Sinhagad.
 The majority of the forts in Maharashtra are found along the coastal region of Konkan and the adjoining Sahyadri ranges.